theprantadutta/tiny_state/README.md

 ### `update`

-The `update` method provides a safe way to update a state based on its current value.
+Provides a safe way to update a state based on its current value, preventing race conditions.

 ```dart
 tinyState.update<int>('counter', (currentValue) => currentValue + 1);